 Test cases may be high-level and describe main steps, or they can be quite detailed, to the point that less-experienced testers could execute them without knowing all the details of the project.
 The level of detail required depends on the project needs and is a part of a negotiation between the Project Manager (PM), Business Analysts (BAs), and the Test Leader.

 Test cases and scenarios are live documents and must be kept up to date.
 As requirements are updated, the related cases must be updated at the same time.
 The output from this activity will be functional test cases and scenarios.

-Depending on the project lifecycle, test cases and scenarios may be created and tracked in a separate phase or this work may be completed along with development or even test-first approach.
+Depending on the project lifecycle, test cases and scenarios may be created and tracked in a separate phase of this work may be completed along with the development or even a test-first approach.

 Options for Testing Software Solutions

 The testing team may decide to use a powerful ALM (Application Lifecycle Management) Solution such as Microsoft TFS (Team Foundation Server) or QC (Quality Center) by HP, to track test cases and link them to the appropriate requirements.
 This is an ideal scenario since using an ALM tool provides traceability between requirements, test cases, and discovered defects, making the current status clear and transparent for all stakeholders.

 If the preferred, but more expensive tools are not available, the team may choose to use tools with less integration such as Zephyr (the testing support plug-in for Jira), or free tools like Test Link, or even smartly structured Excel documents.
 The goal is still the same – tracking and traceability.